 Herreshoff 12 1/2 by N. G. Herreshoff

-Buoyant and stable, with a ballasted keel, they cannot be capsized, and if they are swamped they can float on their integral ballast tanks or foam flotation, but they will take a lot of weather before that happens.
-Virtually the whole boat is a large, deep, comfortable cockpit that will seat a gang in comfort, and offers a great feeling of security for timid sailors.
-This would be the ideal boat for taking very small children along.
-The jib can be reached from the cockpit so it is never necessary to leave its security, making it very unlikely that anyone would ever fall overboard.
-The rig is small enough so a young child can sail the boat, but it is powerful enough to provide very pleasing performance under all typical conditions.
-They can be rowed after a fashion, in a calm.
+Buoyant and stable, with a ballasted keel – virtually the whole boat is a large, deep, comfortable cockpit that will seat a gang in comfort, and offers a great feeling of security.
+This would be the ideal boat for taking small children along.
+The jib can be reached from the cockpit so it is never necessary to leave its security, the rig is small enough so a young child can sail the boat, but it is powerful enough to provide very pleasing performance under all typical conditions.
 A roomy cockpit sole makes it possible for one person or two very friendly people to sleep aboard under a boom tent, and some ambitious cruises have been made in these boats, over the years.

-While the 12 ½ is powerful enough to tow a dinghy it doesn’t add to the experience.
 For this reason Joel White produced a design identical to the 12 ½, but with shallower draft, a centerboard, and increased beam.
 The Haven 12 ½, as she is called, has all of the virtues of the original design, but she can poke around in somewhat thinner water than the original, and is much more convenient to set on a beach.
 The cockpit sole is not quite so clear because of the presence of the centerboard trunk.
-Far too heavy to drag around on shore, either boat must be placed with some care and with an eye on the tide chart so you don’t get home too late for supper.